chrisatbrookes/bigtext/_content/moussaka.md

   - Hot
 ---

-This is just some sample content to show you waht _markdown_ looks like.
+This is just some sample content to show you what _markdown_ looks like.
 There are variations on this basic recipe, sometimes with no sauce, sometimes with other vegetables.
 The most common variant in Greece may include zucchini (courgette), part-fried potatoes or sautéed mushrooms in addition to the eggplant.

 ![Moussaka](../uploads/moussaka.jpg)